1978 FIFA World Cup: Second round

 In the all-European Group A, the Netherlands got off to a flying start by thrashing Austria 5–1, Johnny Rep scoring two of their goals.
 In a rematch of the 1974 final, the Dutch then drew 2–2 with West Germany, who had previously shared a goalless game with Italy.
 The Italians beat Austria 1–0, and so the Netherlands faced Italy in their last group game knowing that the winners would reach the final.
 Ernie Brandts scored an 18th-minute own goal to put Italy ahead at half-time, but he made up for his mistake by scoring at the right end in the fifth minute of the second half.
 Arie Haan got the winner for the Dutch with 15 minutes remaining, and the Netherlands had reached their second successive World Cup Final.
 In the game known as the miracle of Cordoba, West Germany were surprisingly beaten by Austria 2–3 which marked their end as World Champions.

 Group B was essentially a battle between Argentina and Brazil, and it was resolved in controversial circumstances.
 In the first round of group games, Brazil beat Peru 3–0 while Argentina saw Poland off by a score of 2–0.
 Brazil and Argentina then played out a tense and violent goalless draw, so both teams went into the last round of matches with three points.
 Argentina delayed the kick-off of its last match to await the result of the Brazil-Poland encounter.
 Brazil won by a 3–1 score, meaning Argentina had to beat Peru by four clear goals to reach the final but they managed to do it.
 Trailing 2–0 at half-time, Peru simply collapsed in the second half, and Argentina eventually won 6–0.
-As previously noted, rumors suggested that Peru might have been bribed or threatened into allowing Argentina to win the match by such a large margin.
+As previously noted, rumours suggested that Peru might have been bribed or threatened into allowing Argentina to win the match by such a large margin.
 However, nothing could be proved, and Argentina met the Netherlands in the final.
 Brazil took third place from an enterprising Italian side with Nelinho scoring a memorable goal, and were dubbed "moral champions" by coach Cláudio Coutinho, because they did not win the tournament, but did not lose a single match.